20kdc/gabien-common/datum/specification.md

 - GCC, Python and Java do consider the *private use areas* as invalid, for some unknown reason.
 (This rather defeats the purpose of the private use area.)

 - ICU soversioning is a complete disaster.

+## Data Model

+The following kinds of values exist:

+1. Symbols are arbitrary lists of characters (even empty lists).

+2. Strings are arbitrary lists of characters (even empty lists).

+3. The range and format of valid numbers is implementation-defined, with specific notes.
+What you're allowed to do here is restrained by Potential Identifier Differentiation, but the specific notes cover doubles and 64-bit integers.

+4. The valid Special Identifiers and their meanings are implementation-defined, with specific notes.
+What you're allowed to do here is restrained by Potential Identifier Differentiation, but the specific notes cover 64-bit integers.

+5. Lists can have any number of, or no, elements.

 ## Encoding